Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 The reason why you want to tie balances to first drafts and not final drafts is because sometimes a client will drag their feet.
 What if it takes them months to sign off on the content you created?
 You shouldn’t be penalized for their slowness.
 By marrying the final payment to the first draft, you ensure you’ll get paid in a timely fashion.
 Plus, you’ll motivate clients to get cracking.

-Note: I also require any revision requests within 30 days of the client receiving the first draft.
 Again, for the same reasons: It motivates the client to complete the project.
 (And the last thing you want is a client knocking on your door three months from now with revision requests when you’re drowning in other work.)
-By keeping to clear, but firm deadlines, everyone can plan accordingly.
+By keeping clear but firm deadlines, everyone can plan accordingly.

 For ongoing work with clients, get in the habit of sending invoices at a regular time.
 I do mine once a month at the end of the month.
 But if you prefer doing your invoicing on the 15th or some other time, that works, too.
 Just be consistent.